 We had a range of answers with 62% of attendees claiming that 25% of what they’re communicating right now is revolutionary.

-2) Keep up with the Technological Disruption
+2) Keep up with Technological Disruption for Successful Change Management

 Priya went on to elaborate that today’s rate of disruption is faster than ever before due to advancements in technology.